dotexe1337/LFSInstaller/README.md

 DistroGen has some generic user documentation for end-users, but most of what we have is for distro developers.

-# Getting DistroGen
+# Getting LinuxOS
 Clone DistroGen from GitHub.
 The default branch of is distroGen.

 ```
 git clone https://github.com/eliaz5536/distrogen.git
 ```

-DistroGen is a KDE-Frameworks and Qt-Based, C++17, CMake-built applications.
+LinuxOS is a KDE-Frameworks and Qt-Based, C++17, CMake-built applications.
 The dependencies are explained in CONTRIBUTING.md.

 ## Features
 - **Kernel**